Responsible Conduct of Research

 - Research misconduct

 Please note that it is mandatory to participate in the RCR workshop for all postdocs and assistant professors employed at SUND.
-Workshops are held on a bi-weekly basis throughout 2018.
 Invitations to participate in the workshop will be sent to all postdocs and assistant professors, and registration is required.

-All PhD students are required to participate in the course Responsible Conduct of Research offered by the Graduate School.
+- Responsible Conduct of Research 1: An Introduction - This course is mandatory and you must participate in the course within the first 12 months of your PhD programme.
 The purpose of the course is to make PhD students familiar with norms relating to responsible conduct of research and problems concerning scientific misconduct or questionable conduct of research.

 All incoming PhD theses and doctoral dissertations are screened for duplicate text.
 The screening is carried out by the Royal Library and is done to ensure the high academic standards of the work carried out at SUND.